|Date:||8 April 2011|

-This evening event marked the first part of Wael Shawky's residency in London through a partnership with the Serpentine Gallery's Centre for Possible Studies and the Townhouse Gallery.
+This talk will mark the first part of Wael Shawky’s residency in London through a partnership with the Serpentine Gallery’s Centre for Possible Studies and the Townhouse Gallery.

 Shawky has participated in many group and solo exhibitions and biennials, including Istanbul, Venice and Site Santa Fe.
 He has been the recipient of many grants and awards both in Egypt and internationally, including the Ernst Schering Foundation Art Award 2011.
 His work is held in public and private collections, including the Tate Modern and MUDAM Luxembourg.

 Wael Shawky is founder and director of MASS Alexandria, the first Independent Studio Study Program for young artists in Alexandria, Egypt.